tor-gu/njelections/README.md

 package [`njmunicipalities`](https://github.com/tor-gu/njmunicipalities)
 is helpful here.

-As an example, let us consider Mercer county, which includes the merged Princetons, as well as Robbinsville township, previously known as Washington township.
-Let’s plot the two-party share of votes for each municipality in Mercer, using the current name for each municipality, and combining the totals for the Princetons prior to the merger.
+As an example, let consider Mercer county, which includes the merged Princetons, as well as Robbinsville township, previously known as Washington township.
+Let’s plot the two-party share of votes for each municipality in Mercer, using the current name for each municipality, and combining the totals for the Princetons in the years prior to the merger.

 First, generate a cross reference table for the GEOIDs, using the 2021 GEOIDs and municipality names as the reference.
 We use